WackyPingu/instagram-nonmutual-cleanup/README.md

 browser; nothing is sent anywhere.
 (Lists scraped via the DOM fallback only have usernames, so the other columns will be blank.)

-### Speed presets & throttling

-Open **Advanced settings** for **Speed presets** and individual throttle fields (persisted with `GM_setValue`):

-- **Safe (default):** 40–90 s per unfollow, batches of 7, 4-min rests, cap 80.
-- **Medium:** 15–30 s, batches of 10, 2-min rests, cap 120.
-- **Fast ⚠:** 7–15 s, batches of 15, 1-min rests, cap 200.
+### Gentle by default

-The delays are deliberate: Instagram flags rapid unfollowing with a temporary **"Action Blocked"**.
-Faster presets raise that risk — Safe is recommended.
-On `feedback_required` / `please wait a few minutes` / HTTP 429 / challenge, the run stops immediately (no retry loop), and it also bails after 3 errors in a row.
+Reading is deliberately gentle — short randomized pauses between API pages.
+On `feedback_required` / `please wait a few minutes` / HTTP 429 / challenge, the read stops immediately (no retry loop).

-A **Test 1 real unfollow** button (Advanced) performs a single real unfollow and prints the exact HTTP status + response to the log — handy for diagnosing issues.

 ### DOM fallback (only if the API is blocked)

 Expand **DOM fallback** in the panel.
 Open your Following (or Followers) list in its modal, then click **Scrape Following** / **Scrape Followers**.
 It scrolls the virtualized list and collects usernames as it goes.
-With **Use DOM mode** checked, unfollowing clicks through the row's *Following → Unfollow* confirm dialog (keep the Following modal open while it runs).
-The API path is preferred — it's more reliable and provides the numeric ids needed for the direct unfollow call.
+The API path is preferred — it's more reliable and provides the numeric `pk`, `full_name`, and `is_private` fields that scraped lists lack.

 ## How it works